Foundations in Dry Needling for Orthopedic Rehab and Sport Performance (SFDN1)

 Prerequisites

-A professional education and license that allows you to perform dry needling as a health care professional
+A professional education and license that allows you to perform dry needling as a health care professional.
+Students are unable to participate in our courses.

 Professionals who may take this course include: